 rsync -azr firstname.lastname@example.org:/home/pi/Pictures/ /home/pi/Pictures/ –progress –delete

-The final two parts tell rsync that we want to see the progress of this command in real-time and to delete any content on our current machine if it is no longer on the source.
-This is particularly useful for ensuring old content is removed.
-You can just keep the asset Pi up-to-date.
+After the specifying the destination and source of the files, we tell rsync that we want to see the –progress of this command happening in real-time and to –delete any content on the destination machine if it is no longer present at the source.
+This is particularly useful for ensuring old content is removed; you can just keep the source directory updated and know that old things will be removed when you remove it from the source.

 Setting Up VLC